napframework/nap-docs/app/manual/07_rendering.md

 With an orthographic camera the scene is rendered using a flat projection matrix.
 With an orthographic camera the scene is rendered using a perspective matrix.
 The world space location of a camera, provided using a [transform](@ref nap::TransformComponent), is used to compose the view matrix.
 The camera projection method is used to compose the projection matrix.
 Both are extracted by the renderer and forwarded to the shader.

 Every camera therefore needs access to a transform component that is a sibling of the parent entity.
-For a working example take a look at the multi window demo.
+For a working example take a look at the `multiwindow` demo.
 This demo renders a set of objects to different windows using a mix of cameras.

 Layers {#layers}
 =======================